 You can also help your child find other passion and hobbies to get those dopamine boosters.
 The keyword here is “help”, not “make”.
-Ultimately, our goal in parenting is to help kids learn to self-regulate so that they will do the right thing even when we’re not around.
-Allow your child to have control over their own lives and they’ll regain motivation to engage in everyday activities.
+Ultimately, our goals in parenting is to help kids learn to self-regulate so that they will do the right thing even when we’re not around.
+Allow your child to have control over their own lives and they’ll become motivated to engage in everyday activities.

 - 1.Wise RA.
 Dopamine, learning and motivation.
 Nat Rev Neurosci.
 Published online June 2004:483-494. doi:10.1038/nrn1406